-In general, with a slight abuse of the Kendall notation for queuing systems, the model as described above can be expressed as $M(t)/GI/1^n$ -PS with user impatience θ , an unlimited waiting queue, and a server capacity which is shared among n users at maximum.
-Thus, the service rate is influenced by μ and θ and depends on the number of currently served users.
+In general, with a slight abuse of the Kendall notation for queuing systems, the model as described above can be expressed as $M(t)/GI/1^n$ -PS with user impatience $\theta$ , an unlimited waiting queue, and a server capacity which is shared among n users at maximum.
+Thus, the service rate is influenced by $\mu$ and $\theta$ and depends on the number of currently served users.

 Admission control to the system can be taken into account by restricting the size of the waiting queue.
 However, in this paper we use the number of download slots n to guarantee the bandwidth per user and only investigate the impact of the user's impatience on the system's performance.
-While reneging is considered with an i.i.d. random variable θ , balking, i.e., taking back the download request if the waiting queue is too long, is neglected in this paper.
+While reneging is considered with an i.i.d. random variable $\theta$ , balking, i.e., taking back the download request if the waiting queue is too long, is neglected in this paper.
 We focus on the effect of wasted capacity due to users' impatience regardless of whether they are being served or not, and the impact of variability of the file size distribution, which is expressed by the service rate.
 Our findings show that the ratio of successful downloads increases with the variability of service time.

 Basically, there are several approaches on how to analytically evaluate such a system depending on the number of available download slots n.
-If $n \leq \lfloor \frac{C}{R} \rfloor$, the user's access bandwidth limits the download rate.
-This effectively results in a M(t)/GI/n-FCFS system with independent service rates, since θ is an i.i.d. r.v. and μ is constant.
-An analytical evaluation is provided in [2].
-For $n > \lfloor \frac{C}{R} \rfloor$, the download rate and therefore the service rates depend on the current state of the system.
-On the other hand, if the downlink of a user is not the limiting factor, i.e., a user can always utilize the offered bandwidth of the server (C < R), the system approaches a real processor sharing system with increasing n, which is investigated in [3, 4].
+If $n \leq \lfloor \frac{C}{R} \rfloor$ , the user's access bandwidth limits the download rate.
+This effectively results in a M(t)/GI/n-FCFS system with independent service rates, since $\theta$ is an i.i.d. r.v. and $\mu$ is constant.
+An analytical evaluation is provided in [5].
+For $n > \lfloor \frac{C}{B} \rfloor$ , the download rate and therefore the service rates depend on the current state of the system.
+On the other hand, if the downlink of a user is not the limiting factor, i.e., a user can always utilize the offered bandwidth of the server (C < R), the system approaches a real processor sharing system with increasing n, which is investigated in [4, 7].
+In the past, a lot of research has been dedicated to the analysis of queuing models with impatience.
+Barrer [2] was among the first to analyze an M/M/1 system with deterministic impatience thresholds.
+In the following, more sophisticated FCFS models with Markovian arrival and service processes were investigated in [6], [1], and [3].

-In order to emphasize the effects of the system, we consider in this paper only very simple models which are easily analytically tractable.
-It is well known that for systems of type M/GI/n only approximative evaluations can be performed for metrics of interest [5].
-Several problems arise when an evaluation is performed at a higher level of detail.
-Firstly, this is because we consider time-dependent flash crowds arrivals requiring a transient analysis as described later in Section 2.3.
-Furthermore, several (virtual) service units (n > 1) with general service time and general impatience make it difficult to provide an exact analysis.
+In this paper only very simple models are considered which are easily analytically tractable.
+As we will see later, the general service time has a great impact on the performance, however, it is well known that for such systems only approximative evaluations can be performed for metrics of interest [6].
+As we consider time-dependent flash crowds arrivals a transient analysis as described later in Section 2.3 is required.